 Do double glazed windows stop condensation?

-Acute causes of condensation
+Acute causes of condensation on windows

 If your condensation has appeared almost overnight, then you might be wondering what could possibly have caused it.
 There are several potential short-term contributing factors.